The-Rye-Muffin/ASU-Cybersecurity-course/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the configuration file to the remote containers.
+- Copy the updated configuration file (metricbeat.yml) to the controller container.
-- Update the hosts file to include the IP
+- Update the hosts file to include the IP of the remote servers
 - Run the playbook, and navigate to {ELK_VMs_public_IP:5601/app/kibana} to check that the installation worked as expected.